cmu-hgc-mac/HGC_DB_postgres/README.md

 ```

 ## Using the control panel
-If the database already exists, and you wish to access only the postgres control panel on a different computer, do the following:
+If the database already exists, and you wish to access the postgres control panel on a different computer, do the following:
 ```
 git clone https://github.com/cmu-hgc-mac/HGC_DB_postgres.git
 cd HGC_DB_postgres